raspberrypilearning/find-the-bug/en/step_3.md

 When you successfully find the bug the game will switch to the next backdrop.
 You'll also start the game by clicking on the bug on the Start screen.

+The `next backdrop` block switches to the next backdrop in the order that the backdrops are listed when you click on the Stage pane.
+After the last backdrop in the list, `next backdrop` will switch back to the first backdrop.

 --- task ---

 Add code to your bug to play a pop sound and switch to the next backdrop when you click on it: